Tell us your interests.

 Standardized test performance

 While the rigor of your coursework tells a lot about you, your SAT or ACT score will also be considered (whichever is higher).
 If you only take the ACT, you’ll need to take the optional ACT writing test.
 If you are considering the Score Choice option for the SAT, please be aware that all of your test scores will be required.
 This works to your benefit—your application will be considered using the highest combination of your SAT scores.
+Both the old and new revised SAT will be accepted.
+If you take the new revised SAT, the essay is not required.

 Syracuse University does not require or consider the SAT subject tests.